innobright/help.innobright.com/src/overview/how-does-altus-compare.rst

 Full Performance Table
 ======================

 This section contains performance/timing information that was collected on multiple computers with a range of specs from slow to fast.
-Each scene was rendered in Renderman, VRay, Corona and then denoised using their integrated denoisers.
+Each scene was rendered in Renderman, V-Ray, Corona and then denoised using their integrated denoisers.
 Then after rendering, all required AOVs were exported and then used to denoise the beauty pass with Altus Denoiser.